 It’s good to socialize.
 This is one of the reasons we travel, right?
 To meet new people, make friends, and mingle with locals.
 However, although we want to think nicely of anyone and avoid prejudice we don’t live in a fairy tale and there are also people with sad stories and bad intentions.
 We need to learn to discern who we can trust from whom we should avoid.
 It’s part of the instinct we develop when we start to observe people.
 But in doubt, it’s better to play safe and be over considerate.

-HEALTH IN MEXICO
+TRAVEL HEALTH TIPS FOR MEXICO

 Healthcare in Mexico

 Healthcare in private hospitals is very expensive here in Mexico, especially for tourists.
 The majority of the high-end hotels have their own nursery and or trusted doctors on call or you can get directly to the hospital in case of an emergency.
 In all cases be prepared to spend a fortune, or make sure you have a good insurance that covers even the most basic issue.